William James Dawson: Personal life and death

-In 1906 Dawson's eldest son Coningsby happened to pass through Nelson, British Columbia.
-He was so taken by the area and the opportunities it afforded that he wrote to brother Reginald recommending that he consider relocating to build an orchard business.
-By the fall of that year the family had purchased 40 acres at Willow Point, five miles north of Nelson on the west arm of Kootenay Lake.
-Reginald labored to develop an apple orchard This property became a favorite destination for the whole family who traveled from America by train for the summer.
-Although part of the property was eventually sold the family kept about 10 acres where in 1921 Dawson built a family home on the bench above Kootenay Lake.
-This home was beloved by him and he continued to spend summers there until his death.
-In a prologue to Twenty years in America his daughter Muriel Dawson describes his last days: "The last outdoor scene on which he looked on that afternoon on August 22, (1928) was his beloved mountains and lake with the evening shadows falling, as he sat on the terrace with little Derry (his grandchild) on his knee and pointed out to him the lake steamer come down the lake.
-They watched together till it vanished, then a sudden chill seized him and he went indoors never to come out again".
+In 1906, Coningsby and Reginald purchased 40 acres at Willow Point on the western arm of Kootenay Lake, north of Nelson, British Columbia, where Reginald built an orchard.
+The property became a favorite summer destination for the Dawson family.

+Dawson died on 22 August 1928 at the Kootenay Lake property.
+In a prologue to his unfinished memoirs Twenty Years in America, his daughter Muriel wrote, "The last outdoor scene on which he looked on that afternoon on August 22 was his beloved mountains and lake with the evening shadows falling, as he sat on the terrace with little Derry (his grandchild) on his knee and pointed out to him the lake steamer come down the lake.
+They watched together till it vanished, then a sudden chill seized him, and he went indoors, never to come out again".